``Black Bodies and the Justice of God``

 Thursday, Sept.
-28, 2017
+27, 2018

-The Seventh Annual Lutheran Studies Conference
+The Eighth Annual Lutheran Studies Conference

 The conference is free and open to the public and is made possible by the generosity of the anonymous donors who endowed the University Chair in Lutheran Studies.